linode/docs/docs/platform/nodebalancer/force-all-connections-on-ssl-with-nodebalancers.md

 - If you have difficulty getting the redirect to work properly or would like to see detailed information about how your SSL certificate is configured, you may wish to utilize the [Qualys online SSL Server Test](https://www.ssllabs.com/ssltest/)

-- Every time that you make changes to your web server's document root file or other configuration files, be sure to reload the server:
+- Every time you make changes to your web server's document root file or other configuration files, be sure to reload the server:

 - For Apache: